Astroscale

-Astroscale Holdings Inc. is a private orbital debris removal company headquartered in Tokyo, Japan.
-The company is developing satellite end-of-life and active debris removal services to mitigate the growing and hazardous buildup of debris in space.
+Astroscale Holdings Inc. is a public on-orbit servicing company headquartered in Tokyo, Japan.
+The company is developing life extension, in-situ space situational awareness, end-of-life and active debris removal solutions.

 History

 Astroscale was founded in 2013 by IT entrepreneur Mitsunobu "Nobu" Okada in Singapore.
 In April 2013, Okada attended an academic conference in Germany on space development where space junk was a hot topic.
 Many experts gave presentations on the issue and talked about potential solutions, but Okada was not impressed because no one had a real plan of action.
 Ten days later, he founded Astroscale to tackle the issue.